 Intensive Learning

 Intensive learning isn't about rushing to pass a test or taking shortcuts.
-Instead, it's a focused, immersive approach that still prioritises long-term safety and real-world readiness.
+Instead, it's a focused, immersive approach that boosts your progress but still prioritises long-term safety and real-world readiness.

 I offer a flexible style of intensive learning, depending on my availability and your learning preferences.
 As an example, this might look like 2–3 standard lessons per week, or several longer sessions per week.